IntersectMBO/cardano-node/trace-dispatcher/doc/trace-dispatcher.md

 - Every 10 seconds during active limiting, providing the count of suppressed messages.
 - When message suppression concludes, indicating the total number of suppressed messages.

+Usually frequency limiters can be just added by configuration, for special cases you can construct them in your code.
 Each frequency limiter is assigned a name for identification purposes:

 ```haskell
 limitFrequency